 There is an additional section inside the complex which is called Museum of Palace Collections.
-You need to pay 10 TL Lira additional price to visit that section where the paintings are displayed.
+You need to pay 20 Turkish Lira additional price to visit that section where the paintings are displayed.

 List Of Ticket Prices For Visiting Dolmabahce Palace